bilalafzalshafi/sebart/posterior_estimation/posterior.md

 ## Analysis

-The quick BART approximation achieved an RMSE of 0.0657 compared to the gold standard, well below the 0.5 threshold for acceptance.
+The quick BART approximation achieved an RMSE of 0.0657 compared to the gold standard.